phpvms/docs/versioned_docs/version-v7.x/intro.md

 slug: /
 ---

-Welcome to the phpVMS Docs site! phpVMS is a PHP based application to run and simulate and airline.
+Welcome to the phpvms Docs site! phpvms is a PHP based application to run and simulate and airline.
 It allowed users to register, view flight schedules that you create, and file flight reports.